kyoto-framework/kyoto/.web/docs/core-features.md

 :::

-## Built-in handler
+## Built-in Handler

-High-level function, returns `http.HandlerFunc` that can be used directly by `net/http` or compatible framework.
+High-level function, returns `http.HandlerFunc` that can be used directly by `net/http` or a compatible framework.
 Takes 1 paramter - page pointer.
 Under the hood writes 2 context variables, that you can use with `GetContext`:

 - `internal:rw` - `http.ResponseWriter`
 - `internal:r` - `*http.Request`